 Fortis, Vannucchi, and Fedeli's Fountain Pens/Penne stilografiche is economical and full of useful illustrations, though rather light on the text (English/Italian).
 Nonetheless, a nice pocket-sized survey book.
 Juan Manuel Clark's volume is comparable, and has been aptly described as a coffee-table book in miniature.
 Giorgio Dragoni and Giuseppe Fichera's Fountain Pens: History and Design is well-produced with some nice illustrations, especially of Italian pens not often seen, but the text is riddled with errors and the attribution of some pens is entirely mistaken.
 Regina Martini's Pens and Pencils: A Collector's Handbook has many illustrations of secondary brands, especially German and British (the book was originally written in German, and the translation is at times a bit awkward).
 Much of the pen company history in the text is unreliable.
 Dietmar Geyer's Collecting Writing Instruments: From the Flint Tool to the Stylus, From the Quill Pen to the Fountain Pen and Felt-Tip Marker is an enjoyable, heavily-illustrated book that touches on a rather wide range of material.
 Originally in German, with a European focus.

-For early writing instruments, you can't do better than Michael Finlay's scholarly Western Writing Implements in the Age of the Quill Pen, long out of print but well worth searching out.
+For early writing instruments, you can't do better than Michael Finlay's scholarly Western Writing Implements in the Age of the Quill Pen.
+The original hardback is long out of print, but the slightly smaller softcover reprint is still readily available.
 Jim Marshall's Pens & Writing Equipment: A Collector's Guide is a 100 page pocket-sized paperback, part of Miller's Collector's Guides series.
 Written from an English perspective, it covers a great range of material including dip pens, quill cutters, and the like.
 Concise and informative with good illustrations, excellent value.
 The same author has independently published a number of other invaluable booklets on various aspects of 19th-century writing instruments and their history.
 A truly important work and a must for pencil collectors is Deb Crosby's pioneering Victorian Pencils: Tools to Jewels This is a heavily-illustrated hardback which covers a great deal of material not available elsewhere, incorporating much original research.
 The official history of Cross by Barbara Lambert, Writing History: The A.T.
 Cross Company and the Making of a New England Industry, is an exemplar of incisive and professional scholarship.
 Few amateur pen historians have attempted even a fraction of the original research that went into this book.
 Out of print, but findable and well worth finding.
 There is still not much in print for ballpoint pen collectors.
 The chief exception is Henry Gostony and Stuart Schneider's The Incredible Ball Point.
 A comprehensive history with plenty of colorful details about the mad rush to riches occasioned by the ballpoint's initial introduction, the crash that followed, and the subsequent developments that led to the ballpoint's present market dominance.
 Heavily illustrated, with price guide, A fascinating book for anyone interested in the history of writing is engineer Henry Petroski's The Pencil: A History of Design and Circumstance.
 The focus here is not on elaborately decorated instruments so much as ordinary workaday pencils -- their manufacture, technology, and social history.
 Recommended reading and a great gift for anyone who writes.
 For an authoritative analysis of how pens work, there is Geoff Roe's slim volume Writing Instruments: A Technical History & How They Work, now out of print.

 A fascinating book on the history and uses of the material that made fountain pen production practical, Mike Woshner's India-Rubber and Gutta-Percha in the Civil War Era is a gold mine of information found nowhere else.
 Focus is on military and utilitarian objects, c.
 1840-60, with listings of patents and extensive bibliography.
 The story of the invention of rubber is quite a tale.
 Goodyear's name is now famous, but Hancock is known only to specialists.
 The books above recount how great a leap the development of vulcanization actually was, and how important the rubber industry soon became.